amrosnik/legiscrapor/README.md

 * pytesseract
 * wand.image

 A crucial Python package to install is `spacy` for Python-friendly natural language models.
 Check the [spacy website](https://spacy.io/usage) for updated installation instructions.
 It requires `pip`, but it is important to first install `setuptools` and `wheel`, as well as download *all* necessary language models prior to running this package.
+Currently the `nlpIE` module attempts to download any necessary but missing language models; please follow that convention when adding more language models to the codebase.

 ## Modules